squid-cache/squid-cache.github.io/SquidFaq.rst

  * ESI processor: Assembling web pages. (cannot be used with other modes)

 ===== Troubleshooting =====
+ * /OrderIsImportant.
+The most common mistake ever made is to overlook this.
+Even experts do it.
  * /TroubleShooting gives a few hints on what to do when squid fails or misbehaves
  * KnowledgeBase: Covers how things are supposed to work and what to look out for.
   * Includes specific help guides for supported operating systems.